PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 What if you want to transition more than a single property?
 How do you do that?

-It looks like you can only have a single transition per CSS selector, but you can specify more than one property for that transition.
+You can only have a single transition definition per CSS selector, but you can specify more than one property for that transition.

 For example, this won't work: